01 The Basics

 preventing them from damage and supporting rebuild.

-Calcium is bound to the HMB to it more stable in a powder and more soluble in water.
+HMB is bound to Calcium to keep it stable as a powder and more soluble in water.
 Calcium is also good for bone health.

 Most of the research on HMB is focused on performance in athletes doing strength training/power lifting (squats, bench press, deadlifts etc.) however a select few look at endurance performance in rowers and runners.
 Recent research suggests that one of these doses should be taken before you train for optimal results (18).
 Here is a snapshot of some of this research: